koleary/annyang/docs/FAQ.md

 There are three main ways for you to help.
 Check out the [CONTRIBUTING](https://github.com/TalAter/annyang/blob/master/CONTRIBUTING.md) guide for more details.

-## Why does Speech Recognition repeatedly starts and stops?
+## Why does Speech Recognition repeatedly start and stop?

 The most common reason for this is because you have opened more than one tab or window that uses Speech Recognition in your browser at the same time (e.g. if you open annyang's homepage in one tab, and the Speech Recognition app you are developing in another).